 The following lists are examples of government and non-government programs that offer entitlements, income supplements, low-cost health care services, and financial subsidies.
-These services may be controlled by the city, county, state, or federal government, or non-governmental organizations.
-Be sure to speak with a case manager at the hospital or clinic to help you apply for these services.
+These services may be controlled by the city, county, state or federal government, or non-governmental organizations.
+Be sure to speak with a case manager at the hospital or clinic, or a health care advocate at an organization such as the National Brain Tumor Foundation, to help you apply for these services.